nlfiedler/magick-rust/README.md

 A somewhat safe Rust interface to the [ImageMagick](http://www.imagemagick.org/) system, in particular, the MagickWand library.
 Many of the functions in the MagickWand API are still missing, but over time more will be added.
 Pull requests are welcome.

-## Documentation

-Documentation for upstream is hosted on [github pages](https://nlfiedler.github.io/magick-rust).
-To build locally run `cargo doc`.

 ## Dependencies

 * Rust stable